 Where to find stormwater sample holding times.

 The solution isn't as hard as you might think.
 You ask the lab that is going to be doing your analyses.
-Tell them what parameters you need run, and specifically ask them, point blank, "what are the holding times for these parameters?".
+Tell them what parameters you need to run, and specifically ask them, point-blank, "what are the holding times for these parameters?".
 Another way of asking is "how soon do I have to get the sample back to the lab?".

 In either way, they're going to tell you based on the test methods they use, the parameters you're requesting, and very possibly the required method your permit dictates.
 In short, they'll know.
 If they don't, find another lab.

 Is there a list of holding times somewhere?

 The answer is yes, a lot of labs have posted nice listings of holding times on their websites.
 Search around, search for your specific lab, and chances are you'll find what you need.
 They are "your experts".
 They should know!

 YOU need to know your stormwater sample holding times.

 Your lab needs to know, but really, it's your job to know your stormwater sample holding times.
 They're your samples, and you're the one with the stormwater permit.
 You're the one who's going to get in trouble if you're out of compliance.
 The lab's not going to get in trouble if they run samples beyond the holding time (provided they let you know that) and you report the results.